30 March 2021

 The Enchanted Grove

-My new children's book, The Enchanted Grove, is now available in paperback from Lulu Bookshop.
+My children's book, The Enchanted Grove, is available in paperback from Lulu Bookshop.
 It is suitable for kids aged 9-12 (and also for those kids over 25 who enjoy reading children's stories like the Narnia books).

 It is also available as an ebook in various formats from most ebook retailers, like Apple, Barnes & Noble, Kobo etc. and from Smashwords.
 A Kindle version is also available from Amazon.